tomatau/angular-tomatao/_posts/2014-11-21-managing-scope-state-layers.md

 })
 ```

 Now, multiple controllers can use the `User.getUser()` method to populate their scope and all refer to the same object.
 This is very helpful for code reuse.
-You can even make basic implementations that other Persistence Wrappers can extend such as *ngResouce* and *RestAngular*.
+You can even make basic implementations that other Persistence Abstractions can extend such as *ngResouce* and *RestAngular*.

 **Problems**

 - This alone can introduce many promises into controllers which are hard to test.
-- Any old controller may be updating this Persistence Wrapper, introducing problems of responsibility.
+- Any old controller may be updating this Persistence Abstraction, introducing problems of responsibility.
 - Which controller should be setting it's initial state on a page refresh?
 What about for each route?
 Having an encompassing controller for each route feels messy and can be very difficult to test.
 - The "models" become very large -- managing both behaviours, state and persistence.
-- Swapping out one backend for say indexedDB, localStorage, Web Workers, sockets or Firebase, etc... could be very time consuming and problematic -- having to change each method throughout each Persistence Wrapper.
+- Swapping out one backend for say indexedDB, localStorage, Web Workers, sockets or Firebase, etc... could be very time consuming and problematic -- having to change each method throughout each Persistence Abstraction.

-### 4. Resolve Blocks
+#### 4. Resolve Blocks

 When you're configuring route's through the `$routeProvider` or [Ui Router][ui.router]'s `$stateProvider` -- each `when` or `state` has a `resolve` property that can be used to populate the state on a page load.
-This is great in conjunction with Persistence Wrappers as you can remove much of the promise logic from your controllers.
+This is great in conjunction with Persistence Abstractions as you can remove much of the promise logic from your controllers.
 Thus, much easier to test!

 Using [Ui Router][ui.router] makes this even better, as we can use nested states to manage these resolves for multiple controllers per route!
 More to come on this soon!